-Let us understand these one by one in detail.
+Let us understand these tax heads of income one by one in detail.

-The important point to note here is that salary is taxable on due basis or received basis whichever is earlier.
+The important point to note here is that salary is taxable on the due basis or received basis whichever is earlier.
 Let me explain this with the help of an example.
-If you receive salary for the month of march 2020 in April 2020, it will still be taxable in previous year 2019-20.
-This is because it was due in march.
-Similarly if your employer has given you salary of April and May in advance in the month of March, then it will be taxable again in the month of march itself.
+If you receive salary for the month of March 2020 in April 2020, it will still be taxable in the previous year 2019-20.
+This is because it was due in March.
+Similarly, if your employer has given you the salary of April and May in advance in the month of March, then it will be taxable again in the month of March itself.

-Therefore, salary income will be taxable on due basis or received basis whichever is earlier.
+Therefore, salary income will be taxable on the due basis or received basis whichever is earlier.

 According to the Income Tax Act 1961, Sections 22 to 27 is dedicated to the provisions for the income tax computation of the total standard income of a person from the house property or land that he or she owns.

 In simple terms, this head includes rental income received from the properties.
 For tax computation purposes, the property in which you are staying and not earning any rental income can give you benefits.
 This benefit is in the form of deductions of interest paid on home loan.

 However, if the property is utilized for letting out the normal course of business, then the income from the rent will be considered.

 Income from Profits and Gains from Business or Profession